nathaliemar/project2-frontend/README.md

-# Recipe App
+# getCooked App

-The Recipe App allows users to browse a selection of recipes and save predefined or custom recipes to their personal cookbook.
+The getCooked App allows users to browse a selection of recipes and save custom recipes to their personal cookbook.

 ## Features

 - Browse a variety of recipes.
-- Save predefined recipes to your cookbook.
+- Save predefined recipes to your favorites.
 - Create and save custom recipes.

 ## Installation